Lee's Sandwiches: History

 On August 8, 2001, Chieu and his son Minh (Lê Chiêu Minh) opened the family's first American-style bakery-café in the Little Saigon of Westminster, California.
 It featured an expanded menu including deli sandwiches, coffee, and desserts, with the goal of attracting Vietnamese and non-Vietnamese customers alike.
 There was some disagreement among family members about the new direction.
 However, the new store was a success.
 Within a year, the chain opened seven more locations and expanded to many other cities in California.
 In 2005, Lee's Sandwiches became the first Vietnamese deli-cafe to franchise.

 By 2006, Lee's had become one of the fastest-growing fast food chains in the western United States.
 In March 2006, it opened its largest location, at 10000 sqft, in Houston.
 A long line formed in anticipation of the grand opening of Lee's' first Houston location.

 On August 8, 2008, Lee's opened a café in District 1, Ho Chi Minh City, as part of a joint venture with a South Korean company.
 In August 2015, it opened a location near the Taipei station in Taipei, Taiwan.
 As of April 2017, market research firm Sundale Research listed Lee's Sandwiches among the 12 largest bakery-café chains in the United States.
 On August 8, 2017, the Lê family opened a café named Lee's Coffee Roastery adjacent to a Lee's Sandwiches location in Westminster, California.

 Many restaurants stopped dine-in service in March 2020 to combat the COVID-19 pandemic, with take-away and pickup service available.

 Restaurants

 As of 2018, Lee's Sandwiches has 59 locations in the United States.
-They are located in cities with large Vietnamese American populations in Arizona, California, Nevada, Oklahoma, Oregon, Texas, and Virginia.
+They are located in cities with large Vietnamese American populations in Arizona, California, Colorado, Nevada, Oklahoma, Oregon, Texas, and Virginia.
 One shop is located in front of the original location, next to San Jose City Hall.
 Lee's Sandwiches has locations in food courts at the Asian Garden Mall in Westminster, California, and the Cali Saigon Mall in Garland, Texas.
 With locations in Westminster Mall in Westminster and Eastport Plaza in Portland, Oregon, Lee's Sandwiches is one of the first Vietnamese businesses to enter mainstream malls and shopping centers.

-Outside the U.S., Lee's Sandwiches has two locations in Taipei, Taiwan.